facelessmagister/agent-777/docs/improvements_plan/artefact.workflow.implementation.log.md

 ### Next Steps
 With the complete set of document tools (create, read, validate, compare), subsequent phases can focus on testing, documentation, and UI integration to provide a comprehensive document workflow experience.

+## Phase 4: Update System Integration
+**Completed on:** 2025-09-02

+### Summary of Changes

+1. **Updated System Prompts**
+   - File: `lib/ai/prompts.ts`
+   - Enhanced the artifacts prompt to include guidance on using the new validation and comparison tools
+   - Added documentation for when and how to use `readDocument`, `validateDocument`, and `compareDocuments`
+   - Maintained backward compatibility with existing prompt structure

+2. **Verified Tool Integration**
+   - Confirmed that all new tools are properly registered in the chat API route
+   - Verified that type definitions are correctly updated
+   - Ensured that the new tools are available in the experimental_activeTools array

+### Key Features Implemented
+- Enhanced LLM guidance for using the complete document toolset
+- Clear documentation on when and how to use each document tool
+- Consistent integration with existing system components

+### Next Steps
+With all document tools implemented and integrated, subsequent phases can focus on comprehensive testing, documentation updates, and performance optimization to ensure a robust document workflow experience.